raygun101/MarkupKit/README.md

 MarkupKit's support for `UIToolbar` is discussed in more detail below.

+### UILabel
+MarkupKit adds the following properties to `UILabel` to allow a label's shadow offset width and height to be configured independently:

+    @property (nonatomic) CGFloat shadowOffsetWidth;
+    @property (nonatomic) CGFloat shadowOffsetHeight;

+For example, the following markup creates a label with a shadow offset width and height of 3:

+    <UILabel text="Hello, World!"
+        shadowColor="red"
+        shadowOffsetWidth="3"
+        shadowOffsetHeight="3"/>

 ### UIPickerView
 MarkupKit adds the following instance methods to the `UIPickerView` class.
 These methods are added to `UIPickerView` primarily so casting is not required when using an `LMPickerView` instance in markup.
 They also provide parity with similar methods added to `UITableView`: